mcurses/llm-assisted-coding/README.md

 	- "You suggested X. Given our scope, is there a lighter alternative?"

 ### Get aider instructions
+Make the LLM generate instructions for aider.
+You can use the following prompt:

 ```
 Based on our conversation above, prepare the aider context.